CSpanias/cspanias.github.io/_posts/2023-11-21-HTB - Keeper.md

 -rw-r--r-- 1 root root      1459 Nov 21 19:44 key.ppk
 -rw-r--r-- 1 kali kali      3630 May 24 11:51 passcodes.kdbx
 ```

+> [PEM files and SSH](https://www.howtogeek.com/devops/what-is-a-pem-file-and-how-do-you-use-it/): PEM files are also used for SSH.
+Your `~/.ssh/id_rsa` is a PEM file, just without the extension.
+You'll have to use the `-i` flag with ssh to specify that you want to use this new key instead of id_rsa.

 ## Privilege Escalation